Pethidine

 When should I see my doctor?

-If you have been given pethidine, but your pain is not well controlled, or you have any unexpected side effects, speak with your doctor.
+If you have been prescribed pethidine, but your pain is not well controlled, or you have any unexpected side effects, speak with your doctor.

 How do I dispose of medicines safely?

-It's important you dispose of unwanted opioid medicines safely — unused medicines can be returned to any pharmacy.
-Don't keep unused pethidine 'just in case' since this can lead to inappropriate use.
+It's important you dispose of unwanted opioid medicines safely.
+Unused medicines can be returned to any pharmacy.
+Don't keep unused pethidine 'just in case', as this can lead to dangerous or inappropriate use.

 Keep pethidine out of reach of children and pets.
-Never throw medicines into a garbage bin or flush them down the toilet — this is dangerous to others and harmful to the environment.
+Never throw medicines into a garbage bin or flush them down the toilet, as this is dangerous to others and harmful to the environment.

 Resources and support

-See also this list of medicines that contain pethidine to read the consumer medicine information (CMI) leaflet for the brand prescribed.
-You can also:
+You can also see the list of medicines that contain pethidine to read the consumer medicine information (CMI) leaflet for the brand prescribed.

-- Learn more about prescription opioids on the ScriptWise website.
+- Learn more about prescription opioids on the Choosing Wisely website.

 Learn more here about the development and quality assurance of healthdirect content.